ClickCease Explore Tree Extremes with Arborist Now in SF - Arborist Now

 With that in mind, we decided to bring you a list of some of the most interesting tree superlatives.
 You can find all of this information scattered about the internet, but we have gathered a number of examples right here for your perusing enjoyment.

 Are there any superlatives we left out?
-Let us know in the comments, and we will do our best to track down the answers (and while you are leaving a comment, go over and “like" our Facebook page if you haven’t already – we put lots of great stuff there!)
+Let us know on our social media pages, and we will do our best to track down the answers (and while you are leaving a comment, go over and “like" our Facebook page if you haven’t already—we put lots of great stuff there!)

 Tallest Living Tree